Ranveer Singh filmography

 Indian actor Ranveer Singh made his acting debut with Yash Raj Films' romantic comedy Band Baaja Baaraat, opposite Anushka Sharma.
 He won the Filmfare Award for Best Male Debut for his performance.
 He then appeared opposite Sharma again the company's Ladies vs Ricky Bahl (2011).
 In 2013, Singh received critical acclaim for playing a melancholic thief in Lootera, and later on starred in Sanjay Leela Bhansali's romantic drama Goliyon Ki Raasleela Ram-Leela, alongside Deepika Padukone.

 In 2014, Singh appeared in the action film Gunday, alongside Arjun Kapoor.
-He appeared in Shaad Ali's poorly reviewed Kill Dil, in the same year.
+In the same year, he appeared in Shaad Ali's directorial Kill Dil, the film was critically panned, however his performance along with the fellow leads were appreciated.
 In the next year, he starred in Zoya Akhtar's ensemble comedy-drama Dil Dhadakne Do, and portrayed Bajirao I in Bhansali's historical drama Bajirao Mastani.
 It won Singh Filmfare Award for Best Actor.
-After his 2016 poorly reviewed film, Befikre directed by Aditya Chopra, he starred in Bhansali's historical drama Padmaavat (2018) as Alauddin Khalji.
+After the 2016 commercially average film, Befikre directed by Aditya Chopra, he starred in Bhansali's historical drama Padmaavat (2018) as Alauddin Khalji.
 In the same year, Singh appeared as a corrupt policeman in Rohit Shetty's action film Simmba.

 Singh received praise for Zoya Akhtar's 2019 musical drama film Gully Boy.
 His performance as a rapper inspired by the life stories of rappers Divine and Naezy won him another Filmfare Award for Best Actor.

-From 2021, Singh starred in several commercial failures, including the sports drama film 83, Jayeshbhai Jordaar and Cirkus.
-In this period, Singh had only one moderate commercial success, in Karan Johar's romantic comedy Rocky Aur Rani Kii Prem Kahaani in 2023.
+In 2021, Singh starred in the sports drama film 83.
+The film was a commercial setback despite positive reviews.
+It was followed by the film Jayeshbhai Jordaar, the film was rated well by the critics and audiences alike, however due to lack of marketing and fewer footfalls in multiplexes post COVID-19, the movie underperformed at the box office.
+He then starred in Cirkus, which was both a critical and commercial failure.
+Singh further on received praise for reprising his role from Simmba in Singham Again, his next film Rocky Aur Rani Kii Prem Kahaani (2023) was fairly successful.
+He later starred in commercial blockbusters like Dhurandhar (2025) and Dhurandhar: The Revenge (2026) which became his highest grossing film and broke several records.